BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-08-encrypt-aws-amis.md

 - higher complexity to maintain.
 - lower security in cross-account configuration.

-Furthermore, we checked all our AMIs to see if it contained sensitive data.
-It wasn’t the case : all sensitive data is uploaded at startup by [Launch Template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html).
+Furthermore, we checked all our AMIs to see if they contain sensitive data.
+It isn’t the case : all sensitive data is uploaded at startup by [Launch Template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html).
 We had no interest in continuing to use encrypted AMI, and we would have spared so much time if we had seen that sooner.

 This is why we decided to disable encryption for all new EBS volume on our builder account and stop building encrypted AMI.

 Doing all the previous configuration took us several weeks.
-We are now more conscious that doing security just for the beauty of it can be really counterproductive.
+We are now more aware that doing security just for the beauty of it can be really counterproductive.

 If your AMIs contain sensitive data, a better way to handle encrypted AMI may be to stop creating privately shared AMIs.
 Instead, copy and encrypt a private AMI in each of your “user” accounts with a dedicated KMS Key per account.
-In result, there will be a larger amount of AMI to handle (one AMI per account per region), KMS Key permissions will still be complex, but security should be way better.
+As a result, there will be a larger amount of AMI to handle (one AMI per account per region), KMS Key permissions will still be complex, but security should improved.

 #### Logo used in thumbnail
 ##### Death by Imogen Oh from NounProject.com